This Day In Writing History

 During the early months of their relationship, (which would be chronicled in the acclaimed 2008 documentary Chris & Don: A Love Story) Isherwood finally completed The World In The Evening (1954), a novel he'd been working on for a few years.
 Bachardy typed up the manuscript.
 When he wasn't writing, Isherwood taught creative writing at California State University, Los Angeles.

 In 1962, Isherwood's novel Down There On A Visit was published.
-A sort-of sequel to The Berlin Stories, the novel is narrated by a hedonistic writer who proves himself to be a man of extremes.
+A semi-sequel to The Berlin Stories, the novel is narrated by a hedonistic writer who proves himself to be a man of extremes.
 He relentlessly pursues physical pleasures, but interrupts his binges of debauchery to engage in meditation and take up disciplines such as learning a foreign language.
 He meets a famous male prostitute and the two men decide to take up a spiritual life dedicated to self-denial and meditation.

 For the rest of his life, Christopher Isherwood lived with his partner Don Bachardy in Santa Monica, California.
 He died of prostate cancer in 1986 at the age of 81, after which, Bachardy's portraits (he had become a successful draughtsman and painter) of his dying partner became famous.

 An acclaimed feature film adaptation of A Single Man was released in December of 2009, starring Colin Firth as George Falconer.